Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

 These portfolio-based evaluations not only offer a crucial economic perspective but also implicitly measure the consistency of a model's performance unlike the static metrics such as CRPS and ES.
 If a model's forecasting performance is inconsistent over time, the resulting portfolio returns will also be erratic, leading to higher volatility and, consequently, lower SR and CE values\footnote{SR decreases with higher volatility by definition.
 For CE, due to the concavity of the logarithmic utility function, its expected value decreases as the volatility of portfolio returns increases.}.
 Therefore, SR and CE are important because they inherently measure the consistency of a model's performance over time, while also depending on both forecast accuracy and the modeling of cross-sectional correlations.
 Higher values indicate better performance for SR and CE.
-For a comprehensive view, we also report other summary statistics: annualized return (Ret), annualized volatility (Vol), and maximum drawdown (MDD).
+For a comprehensive view, we also report other summary statistics: annualized return (Ret), annualized volatility (Vol), maximum drawdown (MDD), and turnover.

-These evaluation metrics described so far are centered on the core objectives of Diffolio, achieving accurate probabilistic forecasts and strong economic performance.
-Separately from this primary concern, we use the \textit{correlation score (CorrScore)} as a supplementary diagnostic tool to assess how well the model reproduces the dependency structure among assets.
-Because this score measures neither predictive accuracy nor economic significance, it serves a supplementary role, helping to verify the cross-sectional correspondence of the generated synthetic data.
-The score is calculated as the Frobenius norm of the difference between the correlation matrices of the real data and mean of synthetic data, where a smaller score indicates closer correspondence.
-Detailed descriptions on evaluation metrics, summary statistics, and scores are provided in \ref{appendix: evaluation metrics}.
+{ These evaluation metrics described so far are centered on the core objectives of Diffolio, achieving accurate probabilistic forecasts and strong economic performance.
+Separately from these primary concerns, we use the \textit{correlation score (CorrScore)} and the \textit{log-determinant divergence (LogDet)}, also known as Stein’s loss, as supplementary diagnostic tools to assess how well the model reproduces the dependency structure among assets.
+Since these scores measure neither predictive accuracy nor economic significance, they serve a supplementary role in verifying the cross-sectional correspondence of the generated synthetic data.
+Specifically, CorrScore is calculated as the Frobenius norm of the matrix difference to quantify entry-wise Euclidean distances, and LogDet evaluates the discrepancy based on eigenvalues to assess structural alignment.
+Both scores are estimated between the correlation matrices of the real data and the mean of the synthetic data, and smaller values indicate closer correspondence.